tokenika/eosfactory/docs/patterns/set/set_action_permission.md

 # set action permission

-Set's authorization for a contract's specific action
+Set's authorization for a contract's specific action.

+The python code involved can be executed, as it is explained [here](../README.html).

 ```python